LLimbGames/Unity2022.7.3-URP-Base-Project/README.md

   - Triggers a transition screen to fade in, loads the new scene, then the transition screen fades out
   - Would be more idea to adjust this to have this class take reference to a transition interface, this would make it easier to replace the transition screen with an animation or some other object.
   - Extend with how ever many scenes you need!

+*Issue*
+The SceneController is too coupled with the scene transition object.
+This should be abstracted further such that the SceneController just emits an event when the transition begins and ends, and the transition UI listens for it regardless of it's location.